 What is a Carbon Footprint?

-A carbon footprint measures the total greenhouse gases (GHGs) produced directly and indirectly by an organization, person, product or service.
+A carbon footprint measures the total greenhouse gases (GHGs) produced directly and indirectly by an organisation, person, product or service.

-A business carbon footprint measures all GHG emissions related to an organization’s activities.
+A business carbon footprint measures all GHG emissions related to an organisation’s activities.
 This includes the energy used for your premises’ heating and lighting, company transport as well as industrial and commercial operations.